 The only accurate way to determine how to outrank your competition online is to have a comprehensive understanding of where they stand.

-The companies that perform best online are the ones who have an extensive understanding of what their competition is doing, along with their marketplace, and are agile enough to make modifications to their marketing strategy.
+The companies that perform best online have an extensive understanding of what their competition is doing, along with their marketplace, and are agile enough to make modifications to their marketing strategy.

 The good news is that there are plenty of tools available at your fingertips to help you get the big picture of what your competition is doing online.